Training-Free ANN-to-SNN Conversion for High-Performance Spiking Transformer: Method

-To enable accurate and efficient spike-based approximation of nonlinear activation functions such as GELU and Tanh in Transformers, we employ MBE neurons with \( N = 4 \) basis components (in Eq.(\ref{appro})).
+\paragraph{\textbf{Approximation of Nonlinear Activation Functions}} To enable accurate and efficient spike-based approximation of nonlinear activation functions such as GELU and Tanh in Transformers, we employ MBE neurons with \( N = 4 \) basis components (in Eq.(\ref{appro})).
 Since LayerNorm compresses activations into a narrow range, we constrain the GELU input domain to \( (-120, 10) \) to enhance both approximation accuracy and training stability.
 Within this interval, we uniformly sample \( M = 10{,}000 \) points from the target function \( f(x) \) and compute the spike-based output \( \hat{f}(x) \) over \( T \) timesteps.